At Pomphlett Primary School we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.

 In Key Stage Two, children receive reading book which is linked directly to their reading level.
 This is assessed regularly to ensure an appropriate level of challenge and skill to continue to improve their reading skills.
 Once the children become ‘free readers’ they can begin to choose their own reading books.

-Please refer to our Reading Policy for more detailed information and the learning objectives for each year group.
+Please refer to our Reading Policy for more detailed information.

 The programmes of study for writing at key stages 1 and 2 are constructed into 2 aspects: